JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/authorization.md

     <small> How to secure your routes on JJ MasterData</small>
 </h1>

-JJMasterData uses 3 areas on your routes:
+JJMasterData uses 2 areas on your routes:

 - **DataDictionary** It's used to manage forms that only the admin should access;
 - **MasterData** Is used to render a form, you must check if user has access;
-- **Tools** It's used to configure JJMasterData dependencies, like i18n and logging;

 Keep in mind that the end-user only access the MasterData Area.<br>